Murder of Travis Alexander: Discovery and investigation

 While searching Alexander's home, police found his recently purchased digital camera damaged in the washing machine.
 Police were able to recover deleted images showing Arias and Alexander in sexually suggestive poses taken at approximately 1:40 p.m. on June 4.
 The final photograph of Alexander alive, showing him in the shower, was taken at 5:29 p.m. that day.
 Photos taken moments later show an individual believed to be Alexander "profusely bleeding" on the bathroom floor.
 A bloody palm print was discovered along the wall in the bathroom hallway; it contained DNA from both Arias and Alexander.

 On July 9, 2008, Arias was indicted by a grand jury in Maricopa County, Arizona for the first-degree murder of Alexander.
 She was arrested at her home six days later and was extradited to Arizona on September 5.
 Arias pleaded not guilty on September 11.
 During this time, she provided several different accounts about her involvement in Alexander's death.
 She first told police that she had not been in Mesa on the day of the murder and had last seen Alexander in March 2008.
-Arias later told police that two intruders had broken into Alexander's home, murdering him and attacking her.
-Two years after her arrest, Arias told police that she killed Alexander in self-defense, stating she had been a victim of domestic violence.
+On her second day of interrogation, Arias admitted she had been in Mesa, and that two intruders had broken into Alexander's home, murdering him and attacking her.
+Two years after her arrest, Arias retracted her story of the two intruders and said instead that she had killed Alexander in self-defense, stating she had been a victim of domestic violence.

 Criminal action

 Pre-trial

 On April 6, 2009, a motion to reconsider the defendant's motion to disqualify the Maricopa County District Attorney's office was denied.
 On May 18, the court ordered Arias to submit to IQ and competency testing.
 In January 2011, a defense filing detailed Arias's attorneys' efforts to obtain text messages and emails.
-The prosecution initially told defense attorneys that no text messages that had been sent or received by Alexander were available, but the prosecution was then ordered to turn over several hundred such messages.
+The prosecution initially told defense attorneys that no text messages sent or received by Alexander were available, but the prosecution was then ordered to turn over several hundred such messages.
 Mesa police detective Esteban Flores told defense attorneys that there was nothing out of the ordinary among Alexander's emails; about 8,000 were turned over to the defense in June 2009.